madfish-solutions/quipuswap-core-v2/test/test.md

 7. `claim_interface_fee`:

    - ✅ should fail if reentrancy;
+   - ✅ should fail if positive TEZ tokens amount were passed;
    - ✅ should claim FA1.2 interface fee and transfer it to a receiver;
    - ✅ should claim FA2 interface fee and transfer it to a receiver.

 8. `claim_interface_tez_fee`:

    - ✅ should fail if reentrancy;
+   - ✅ should fail if positive TEZ tokens amount were passed;
    - ✅ should fail if pair not listed;
    - ✅ should claim TEZ interface fee and transfer it to a receiver.

 9. `withdraw_auction_fee`:

    - ✅ should fail if reentrancy;
+   - ✅ should fail if positive TEZ tokens amount were passed;
    - ✅ should fail if user did not passed pair ID in time of withdrawing TEZ auction fee;
    - ✅ should fail if pair not listed in time of withdrawing TEZ auction fee;
    - ✅ should withdraw FA1.2 auction fee;